cdrini/wikidata-timeline/planning.md

 # Current Sprint
 * Smarter Axis appearance
 * Restructure angular routes (home; no samples)
+## Done:
 * Add UI page for query entry
-## Done:
 * Trim Wikidata items so we use less memory
 * Better date formatting for BCE years

 # Backlog
+* Add UI page to change timeline settings in-place
+* Make progress notification appear as bar instead of hovering overtop.
+Blocks a considerable chunk of the screen.
+* bug: fix shrinking API field in newView causing button to be difficult to press.
 * Visual indicator for 'somevalue' (i.e. unknown end date)
 * Visual indicator for date precision
 * cleanup timeline.js:285